Pakistan's anti-terrorism court sends Imran Khan to 14-day remand in seven new cases - ExBulletin

 Pakistan's anti-terrorism court sends Imran Khan to 14-day remand in seven new cases

-Islamabad: An anti-terrorism court on Monday sent former Prime Minister Imran Khan to 14-day judicial remand in connection with seven cases related to recent protests by his party Pakistan Tehreek-e-Insaf (PTI).
+ISLAMABAD: An anti-terrorism court on Monday sent former Prime Minister Imran Khan to 14-day remand in seven cases related to recent protests by his Pakistan Tehreek-e-Insaf (PTI) party.

-Khan, 72, was produced before the judge at the anti-terrorism court at Adiala prison, where he has been incarcerated for months, after serving a six-day police remand in a separate case over his protest. left on September 28 for Rawalpindi.
+Khan, 72, was produced before the judge at the anti-terrorism court at Adiala prison, where he has been incarcerated for months, after serving a six-day remand in a separate case relating to his party's protest on 28 September in Rawalpindi.

 Justice Amjad Ali Shah presided over the hearing, during which the court approved Khan's remand in the New Town police station case, as well as six other cases.